 It is a milestone for Everest Base Camp trekkers.
 This area is not a settlement area, but it's a ridge above the Gorak Shep.
-In the early morning, people on Everest Base Camp Helicopter Tour fly to Kala Patthar to enjoy the mesmerising views of Everest and other nearby peaks.
+In the early morning, people on Helicopter Tour fly to Kala Patthar to enjoy the mesmerizing views of Everest and other nearby peaks.

 You can stay overnight in Gorak Shep and walk up to Kala Patthar the following early morning to see the exotic sunrise on Mount Everest.

 This short walk is very worth it, and you'll cherish the magical sunrise over the mountains for the rest of your life.

 The view of Mount Everest and other peaks is astonishing.
 At an altitude of around 5650m, you would access the most close-up and alluring view of the Himalayas.
 You wouldn't want to stop looking at this spectacular view from Kala Patthar.